shariq1989/cookbook/content/recipe/MacandCheeseBalls.md

 7. Heat the oil in a pot until it reaches 350 degrees.
 Fry about 6 cheese balls at a time for about 3 minutes each until golden.
 Move to the wire rack to drain and cool before serving.
 8. Serve with Sriracha Aioli (2 tbsp mayonnaise and 1 tbsp Sriracha)

-#### THE STORY BEHIND THE MEAL
+### ABOUT THE MEAL

 Ever get bored making the same thing over and over again?
-During quarantine, the kids and I most certainly did.
-We decided to give mac and cheese balls and try and camp up with this yummy meal.
+During quarantine, the kids most certainly did.
+We decided to give mac and cheese balls a try and came up with this yummy meal.
 The kids and I hope you enjoy it.
-Tressa